laurensstoop/EnergyVariables/README.md

 ├── CITATION.md
 ├── LICENSE.md
 ├── README.md
-├── requirements.txt
-├── config             <- Configuration files (HW)
-├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
-│   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW)
+├── config             <- Configuration files (Not used) ├── docs               <- Documentation notebook for users (Not used) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (Not used) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (Not used) ├── results
-├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project (HW)
+│   └── output         <- Output data used within the studies └── src                <- Source code for this project

 ```